danfmaia/CodeQuery-API/readme.md

 # AutocoderGPT API

-**AutocoderGPT API** is a Flask-based API specifically designed to serve the **AutocoderGPT** agent, a custom ChatGPT agent available in the ChatGPT marketplace.
+**AutocoderGPT API** is a Flask-based API specifically designed to serve the **AutocoderGPT** agent, a custom agent available in the GPT Store.
 This API allows AI agents, like **AutocoderGPT**, to query a project's file structure and retrieve file contents programmatically.
 It is built to help developers explore and interact with a project's directory structure efficiently, while adhering to ignore patterns specified in `.agentignore`.

 **Curious Fact**: During its development, the **AutocoderGPT API** was an integral part of its own creation process, being used to query and analyze its own files while the project evolved.
 This unique feedback loop made it a participant in its own development stages!